 Research into ecosystem functioning, the impacts of environmental stress and effective restoration techniques plays a crucial role in applying ecological knowledge to managing and conserving fresh waters.
 It is increasingly important when the climatic and economic future is uncertain and unforeseen surprises more likely.
 This Virtual Issue provides a brief flavour of how papers in Journal of Animal Ecology and other BES journals since 2010 have contributed to basic scientific knowledge, improved understanding of environmental stress and the effectiveness of restoring freshwater ecosystems.
 The papers are arranged according to these themes, although naturally many touch on more than one.

 Each year the BES awards a prize for the best paper, in each of its journals, by an author at the start of their research career.
 This virtual issue brings together the winning papers and those selected by the editors as worthy of special mention as runners up from journal issues published in 2012.
 Congratulations to all concerned.

 Edited by Tim Coulson

 In this Virtual Issue we flag a range of papers examining evolutionary dynamics of behaviour, life history and morphological characters across a range of species in both the lab and the field.
-The Journal of Animal Ecology is always delighted to receive papers on evolution in animal systems, particularly when they reveal the role of ecological processes.
+Journal of Animal Ecology is always delighted to receive papers on evolution in animal systems, particularly when they reveal the role of ecological processes.

 Edited by Ken Wilson and Jos Barlow